CODARcode/PerformanceAnalysis/MILOF/README.md

 It will generate local outlier factor for each incoming data point.

-[[2]] The following example code illustrates the basic usage of dynamic event parser.
+[[2]] The following example code illustrates the basic usage of our dynamic event parser function.

-First, configure the parameters in the parser section of the configuration file (e.g., chimbuko.cfg).
+First, configure the parameters in the [Parser] section of the configuration file (e.g., chimbuko.cfg).

 Then, call the dynamic event parser API by: